TorNim0s/OS_Ex4/README.md

 2. Write in the terminal "make all"
     It will compile both the server and the client.
 3. Run the server by writing "./server" in the terminal
-4. For each client you want to run you will need a different terminal
+4. Open a different terminal

     After you are in a different terminal from the server, write "./test localhost" in the terminal